buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_BuildingUse.md

+# Pset_BuildingUse

 Provides information on on the real estate context of the building of interest both current and anticipated.
 <!-- end of short definition -->